Stantde/this_was_cs50/learn_C_programming_and_OOP/notes.md

 * Exercise 1-17.
 Write a function reverse(s) which reverses the character string s.
 Use it to write a program which reverses its input a line at a time.

+## 1.10 Scope; External Variables
+* 2225 11-06-2025
+## 1.11 Summary
+* 2044 11-06-2025 3:38:05
+* Exercise 1-19.
+Write a program detab which replaces tabs in the input with the proper number of blanks to space to the next tab stop.
+Assume a fixed set of tab stops, say every n positions.

+* Exercise 1-20.
+Write the program entab which replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
+Use the same tab stops as for detab.

+I may come back for these, but I feel like they are a waste of my time.

+* Exercise 1-21.
+Write a program to "fold" long input lines after the last non-blank character that occurs before the n-th column of input, where n is a parameter.
+Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.

+* Exercise 1-22.
+Write a program to remove all comments from a C program.
+Don't forget to handle quoted strings and character constants properly.

+* Exercise 1-23.
+Write a program to check a C program for rudimentary syntax errors like unbalanced parentheses, brackets and braces.
+Don't forget about quotes, both single and double, and comments.
+(This program is hard if you do it in full generality.)

+# K&R Chapter 2
+0010 11-07-2025 3:52:10